-If you have this problem, the solution is to fix the Red Team, not to create a separate team to do their job.
+If you have this problem, the solution is to fix the Red Team, not to create a separate group that’s tasked with doing their job.

 Concepts and philosophy

-Red and Blue teams ideally work in perfect harmony with each other, as two opposing sides of the same coin.
+Red and Blue teams ideally work in perfect harmony with each other, as two hands that form the ability to clap.

 Like Yin and Yang or Attack and Defense, Red and Blue teams could not be more opposite in their tactics and behaviors, but these differences are precisely what make them part of a healthy and effective whole.